0%

 Social Media

-This market factor measures Bitcoin’s dominance.
-If the Bitcoin dominance increases, then it is possible to have new investments and reallocation of funds from altcoins.
-Bitcoin dominance comprises 10% of the overall crypto fear and greed index.
+This market factor measures Bitcoin's dominance.
+If Bitcoin's dominance increases, it suggests the possibility of new investments and reallocation of funds from altcoins.
+Bitcoin dominance makes up 10% of the overall crypto fear and greed index.

 Google Trends